-This feature is only available to Mailboxes making use of Groove's SMTP servers.
-If you have connected your Inbox with Gmail OAuth, you will need to configure your own DMARC setup within the Gmail admin section.
+This feature is only available to Inboxes making use of Groove's SMTP servers.
+If you have connected your Inbox with Gmail OAuth, you will need to configure your own DMARC setup within the Google's admin section.

-To get started, locate the DNS control panel for your domain or contact your DNS hosting company to get assistance in finding that.
+Locate the DNS control panel for your domain or contact your DNS hosting company to get assistance in finding that.

-First, you need to go to the mailbox you would like to add the CNAME records for:
+Next, in Groove, you need to go to the Inbox you would like to add the CNAME records for:

-- In the mailbox configuration page, you will see the 3 CNAME records you will need to add to your DNS
+- Go to the SMTP configuration tab, you will see the 3 CNAME records that you will need to add to your DNS

 Here is an example of adding a CNAME record to a DNS provider:

-We've made it simple to test and make sure the CNAME records are configured correctly right from the mailbox.
-Just under the CNAME records is a "Test DNS" button that will show you if the records are set up correctly or not.
-For each CNAME record there are 3 possible states:
+Go back to Groove and to your Inbox and SMTP tab.
+Here you will be able to test that your CNAME records have published.
+Just under the CNAME records listing is a "Test DNS" button that will show you if the records are set up correctly or not.
+For each CNAME record there are 2 possible states: